zwstrain/datascience_certification/README.md

 # datascience_certification
-this encompasses work done for the IBM Data Science certification course on Coursera
+This encompasses work done for the IBM Data Science Certification on Coursera